interfax/interfax-php/README.md

  3. **Commit** changes to your own branch
  4. **Push** your work back up to your fork
  5. Submit a **Pull request** so that we can review your changes

+### Which version of the library?

+Functionality for the API in both versions of the library should be the same, and its therefore intended that the core code continues to be the same in both versions.
+The differences primarily exist to enable continuity of test coverage as PHP evolves (and phpunit evolves with it)

+As such, the core functionality should be developed in a way that will work with PHP 5.6 and up, and be consistent in both versions.
+Usage of newer language features in PHP will not be accepted in the core code.

 ### Running tests